You are here

 - NEIs are released on a triennial basis (e.g., 2005, 2008, 2011) and values will not be populated for the interim years.

-- Indicates whether the facility is in a nonattainment area, where air pollution levels persistently exceed the National Ambient Air Quality Standards.
-See About the Data for the nonattainment areas included in ECHO.
+- Indicates whether the facility is located in a nonattainment area, where air pollution levels persistently exceed the National Ambient Air Quality Standards (NAAQS).

 - The name of the criteria air pollutant(s) for which the area is in nonattainment.